On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: Rigour and Reduction in Quantum Chemistry

 We conclude with the following questions: Is there a methodological distinction between the use of models in modern quantum chemistry, and other examples of quantum modelling practice in matter systems, such as applications of quantum mechanics to solid state or few body systems?
 Is there space for distinctively `chemical' modes of quantum modelling practice?
-In answering such questions philosophers need to re-conceptualise the physics-chemistry interface with quantum chemistry recast as a `littoral zone', with its own distinctive modelling ecology, influenced by both disciplines.
-The distinctive chemical features in the methodology of quantum chemistry are rooted in experimental practices, such as spectroscopy, rather than formal features of the models.
+In answering such questions we suggest that philosophers need to re-conceptualise the physics-chemistry interface and move beyond the confines of the reduction vs. anti-reduction dialectic.
+Plausibly, the characteristically `chemical' aspects of quantum chemistry are rooted in methodology rather than disparate formal features of the models.\footnote{In general, one would can expect methodological distinctiveness to be ubiquitous within the application of scientific models to matter systems in the domain of any `mid-range theory' \citep{cartwright:2020} such as, for example, hydrodynamics cf. \cite{batterman:2021}.} For example, experimental practices, such as spectroscopy.
+On our view, we should understand quantum chemistry as neither a putative case of inconsistency between chemistry and physics nor an instance of subsumption of the former by the latter.
+The field of quantum chemistry should not be understood to mark a boundary between the distinctly chemical and distinctly physical nor, moreover, between classical and quantum modes in the representations of molecules.\footnote{In this regard our understanding is very much in keeping with the analysis of \cite{ramsey:1997}.} Rather, quantum chemistry should be recast as a `littoral zone' with its own distinctive modelling ecology, conditioned by its role as the fertile meeting place of the two disciplines.